CAREM: History

+The CAREM reactor concept relies on the Otto Hans ship's nuclear reactor, a design from the 1960s.
+In the 1970s, it was presented as a viable design for a nuclear submarine to the Argentine Navy, a functionality to which is unsuited, and for which not even testing facilities (e.g., moving platform for the reactor) have been built in Argentina.

-In 1984 it was presented publicly for the first time during an IAEA conference in Peru.
-For political reasons the project was halted but was relaunched by the 2006 Argentine nuclear reactivation plan.
+Given its inadequacy for a modern naval program, in 1984, the reactor concept was presented publicly during an IAEA conference in Peru.
+For political reasons the project was halted but was relaunched by the 2006 Argentine nuclear reactivation plan, for land applications only.

 The 25 MWe prototype version of CAREM currently being built will be followed by a second one of 100–200 MWe to be installed in Formosa Province.

 As of 2013, the first prototype was planned to receive its first fuel load in 2017.
 First concrete was poured in February 2014.

 As of 2016, the completion of the project was scheduled for the end of 2018.
 Cost has been estimated to US$446-700 million.
 As of 2018, the start date was deferred to 2020.

-In November 2019, construction was halted due to late payments to the contractor, design changes and late delivery of technical documentation.
+In November 2019, construction was halted due to late payments to the contractor, design changes, and late delivery of technical documentation.
 A new contract for finishing the concrete structures of the reactor was awarded in November 2021.

 In September 2024, construction had once again halted due to the mass layoff of 153 construction workers.
-This is projected to be due to lack of sufficient funding, despite union representatives claiming that construction is 85% complete.
+This is projected to be due to a lack of sufficient funding.
+Union representatives claimed that construction is 85% complete.

+In spite of the halting of this project, between 2011 and 2018, a group from the CAB (Bariloche Atomic Center) of the CNEA developed the conceptual engineering of a PWR (Compact Nuclear Reactor) suitable for the propulsion of a national nuclear submarine.
+This project was also suspended without any justification despite the excellent results achieved.